Impacts of stellar wind and supernovae on the star cluster formation: origins of extremely high N/O ratios and multiple stellar populations: Low-virial clouds

 \section{Low-virial clouds}

 As discussed in Section \ref{section:gas_stellar_metal_yield}, star formation rates and metal abundances depend on the virial parameters of clouds.
 Fig \ref{fig_snap2} shows the model with the same as Fig \ref{fig_snap} but for $\alpha_{\rm vir} = 0.5$.
 With low-virial parameters, gas falls on the central region of a cloud.
 Then, the bursty star formation occurs as shown in Fig. \ref{fig:mass_mdot}.
+At this epoch, the star formation rates increase to a few $10~M_{\odot} ~{\rm yr^{-1}}$ in both cases.
 The star cluster is also more massive and compact than that with higher virial parameters.
 The amount of ejected materials due to stellar wind increases, and gravitational force attracts more ambient gas.
 The compact nitrogen-enriched regions appear at $t \sim 9.5~{\rm Myr}$ and its N/O ratio exceeds 0.5.
 These values are similar to observed high redshift galaxies \citep{2023arXiv230304179S, 2023ApJ...959..100I, 2024arXiv240108764T}.
 After SNe begins, the gas gradually evaporates from the star cluster, and the gas is oxygen-enriched in SNRs.